 Figure 8.
 Study area and store locations for example 4.
 (Click for larger image)

 - Destinations (stores) and their attributes.
 Only two attributes (retail square footage and warehouse square footage) were used as predictor (formerly attractiveness) variables, but many more would be desired (Table 12).

-- Origins (small census units) and their attributes.
+- Table 12.
+Destination data.
+(Click for larger image) Origins (small census units) and their attributes.
 Attributes such as a number of households and average household income could be included, but for simplicity of this example only product expenditures were considered as origin characteristic (Table 13).

-- Scenario data.
+- Table 13.
+Sample data for origins.
+(Click for larger image) Scenario data.
 Scenario data indicate the patronage between a given origin and destination and the distance between them.
 Distance can be calculated as road mileage or travel time.
 If this information is not available, straight line distances can easily be calculated from coordinates for the store locations and origin centroids included in Tables 12 and 13.
 Table 14 illustrates sample scenario data.
 Because the table does not include the column Distance, straight line distances will be calculated when the model is first run.

 Again, there is much more to explore.
 An impressive number of possible ways to further analyze the results of this new market scenario using graphs, maps and other reports is available to the user.

 There are a few commercially available GIS software packages that incorporate the Huff model and less than a few GIS software packages that allow for parameter estimation and model calibration.
 Software used for the completion of the examples presented in this article cannot therefore remain unnamed.
 Examples 1-3 were completed with MapInfo’s Vertical Mapper and for the last exercise, MPSI Systems’ Huff’s Market Area Planner was used.
 Unfortunately, MPSI Systems does not have plans to update or enhance the software.